-There’s a toilet of course but no bath/shower in the room because this hotel is riyokan ‘inn,’ which means it has an onsen ‘traditional Japanese bath.’
+In my room there’s a toilet of course but no bath/shower in the room.
+This is because this hotel is ryokan ‘inn,’ which means it has an onsen ‘traditional Japanese bath.’
 I will not take a picture inside the communal bath, but the outside shows the separate entrances for the men and the women:

 Inside the onsen there are all the amenities: soap, shampoo, conditioner, hairdryers.
 Before going into the pool, you take a shower sitting down on a stool and soap yourself up and rinse off at least three times.

 The pool at this riyokan is about 4’ x 9’.
 The water is between Pretty Darned Hot and Really Freaking Hot.
 I can stand to remain in it – tops – 5 minutes.
 Most Japanese can soak almost indefinitely.
 The point is, why waste space with a tub/shower in every room when you can maximize resources with a big bath for all to share?

 Every public space in the Yakku Hotel is perfect in simplicity.
 You can order breakfast in the dining room: